antons1/MIP-daemon/README.md

 MIP Daemon
 ---
-The MIP Daemon communicates with the computers ethernet interfaces
+The MIP Daemon communicates with the computers ethernet interfaces.

 Routing Daemon
 ---
-The routing daemon takes care of routing packages
+The routing daemon takes care of routing packages.

 Ping
 ---
-The PING server and client takes care of ping
+The PING server and client takes care of ping.

 MIP-TP
 ---
-This is the transport protocol
+This is the transport protocol.